Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 To manage this, Caroline recommends meeting the customer where they're at.

-“For some, this looks like meeting every other week to ensure we're staying the course to hit our goals,” says Caroline.
-“For others, this could look like a Slack check-in or our standard monthly status calls.
-Being flexible and providing support based on that specific customer's needs is imperative to keep them thriving.”
+"For some, this means meeting every other week to stay on course and hit our goals," says Caroline.
+"For others, this could be a Slack check-in or monthly status calls.
+Flexibility based on each customer's needs is imperative to keep them thriving."

 3. Be proactive about renewals